Route · Routing Engine

 Typically platform or infrastructure engineering with input from deliverability and security.
 Clear ownership prevents conflicting changes during incidents.

-Routing can point to different upstream providers or regions.
+Routing can point to different Sendarix relay paths or regions.
 During migration, gradual traffic shifts and mirrored monitoring reduce cutover risk.

 IP rotation distributes sending volume across multiple IP addresses to prevent any single IP from triggering rate limits or reputation penalties.
 Sendarix manages IP pools automatically, cycling traffic based on warming status and real-time reputation metrics.

-When a primary SMTP provider becomes unreachable or returns persistent errors, Sendarix automatically redirects traffic to the next available path in your configured pool.
+When a primary relay path becomes unreachable or returns persistent errors, Sendarix automatically redirects traffic to the next available path in your configured pool.
 This happens within seconds, without requiring manual intervention or developer involvement.

-A routing pool is a collection of configured sending paths (IP addresses, SMTP servers, or upstream providers) grouped by purpose or reputation tier.
+A routing pool is a collection of configured sending paths (IP addresses, SMTP endpoints, or regional relays) grouped by purpose or reputation tier.
 Sendarix evaluates each message against pool policies to select the optimal path at send time.

-Messages queue locally on Sendarix infrastructure during a total provider outage.
+Messages queue locally on Sendarix infrastructure during a total relay outage.
 The queue is durable and messages are not lost.
-Once any provider recovers, queued messages are delivered in priority order.
+Once any path recovers, queued messages are delivered in priority order.
 You receive alerts when queue depth exceeds configurable thresholds.

 Yes.
 Configure sending domain-to-pool mappings in your routing policy.
 Each sending domain can have its own primary pool, fallback pool, and failover order.
 This is the recommended approach for multi-product or multi-tenant deployments.